ezEngine/docs-src/pages/docs/debugging/tracy.md

 ## Building with Tracy Support

-Unfortunately, when Tracy support is enabled, it hooks into the PDB files (debug symbols) in such a way, that it breaks [Hot Reloading C++ Game Plugins in the Editor](../custom-code/cpp/cpp-code-reload.md).

-Therefore, Tracy support is currently disabled by default.

-Use the [CMake GUI](https://cmake.org/) to adjust the [CMake configuration](../build/cmake-config.md).
-Enable `EZ_3RDPARTY_TRACY_SUPPORT` then click *Configure* and *Generate*.
+General support for Tracy is enabled by default, but can be disabled with the compile switch `EZ_3RDPARTY_TRACY_SUPPORT`.

-If you want to use Tracy to inspect memory usage, you should also enable `EZ_3RDPARTY_TRACY_TRACK_ALLOCATIONS`.
+If you want to use Tracy to also inspect memory usage, you need to enable `EZ_3RDPARTY_TRACY_TRACK_ALLOCATIONS` in the [CMake configuration](../build/cmake-config.md).
 Note that this adds additional performance overhead.
+By default, this option is disabled.

 ## Using Tracy

-Once Tracy support is enabled, you can run the Tracy profiler app either manually from `Data/Tools/Precompiled`, or you can launch it from the editor through *Tools > Launch Tracy...*.
+When Tracy support is enabled, you can run the Tracy profiler app either manually from `Data/Tools/Precompiled`, or you can launch it from the editor through *Tools > Launch Tracy...*.
 Connect to any EZ process, such as `ezEditor`, `ezEditorEngineProcess` or `ezPlayer`.
 Be aware that the editor uses multiple processes and you have to connect to the correct one, depending on what you want to profile.

 For more information about how to use Tracy, please consult [its documentation](https://github.com/wolfpld/tracy).